Create a pipeline with custom connectors

 You must set a key column, which will be used to match existing data, to prevent duplicates, and to allow updates.
 At least one key column is required.

-:::warning{title='Warning'} Once the pipeline loads data successfully, you should not edit the keys as this will result in the pipeline malfunctioning. :::
+Once the pipeline loads data successfully, do not edit the keys, as this will cause the pipeline to malfunction.

 Choose destination